micro-ROS/micro-ROS.github.io/README.md

 bundle exec jekyll serve
 ```

+For the includes of README.md files on the micro-ROS demos (in the tutorials chapter) from the corresponding repositories, please init and update the corresponding git submodules (i.e. `git submodule init ; git submodule update`).

 ## Testing generated site

 To test the generated HTML site, you can use `html-proofer` gem.